Chengcheng-Xiao/Chengcheng-Xiao.github.io/_posts/2026-08-25-Bounded_Unbounded_state.md

 they possess highly dispersive s-orbitals that can form these interstitial states more easily, especially under pressure (e.g., high-pressure electride).

-## Comments on The Use of The Word "Unbounded States" in Solid State Systems
+## Comments on the jargon transferable to Solid-State Systems

-In Ma et al's paper, the word "bounded" and "unbounded" is extensively used.
-However, I find it could be misleading and requires more careful consideration.
+In Ma et al's paper, the word "unbounded" and "near free electron" is extensively used.
+However, I personally find that they could be misleading thus requires more careful consideration.

+### "Unbound" in Solid-State Systems

+First, let's talk about the word "unbound" state and its relation to "localisation".

-The word "unbounded" was generally used in the context of isolated systems.
-As an idealised example, if we consider a 1D finite potential well where the potential is zero at infinity and $-V$ inside the well, the eigen-energies of bound states are quantised and lower than zero (i.e., lower than potential at infinity), and the eigen-energies of unbounded states are higher than the potential at infinity (zero) and are continous (i.e., not quantised).
-In this case, the definition of an unbounded state is clear: **they are states that have eigen-energy higher than the potential at infinity, and their wave functions are not localised, but oscillate across the entire space.**
+The word "unbounded" was usually used in the context of isolated systems.
+For example, consider a 1D finite potential well where the potential is zero at infinity and $-V$ inside the well, the eigen-energies of bound states are quantised and lower than zero (i.e., lower than potential at infinity), and the eigen-energies of unbounded states are higher than the potential at infinity (zero) and are continous (i.e., not quantised).
+In this case, the definition of unbounded states is clear: **they are states that have eigen-energy higher than the potential at infinity, and their wave functions are not localised, but oscillate across the entire space.**

 Furthermore, for isolated systems, the unbounded states are extended to infinity, and the bound states can only appear near the potential well.
 This